Foxables/Containerised-SDE/README.md

 ## Additional Information
 By default, this project is configured to connect to a dev-container called `wrap`.
 If you intend on using a different name, you may need to remove the `.devcontainer` configuration and follow the official documentation on [How to Configure VSCode to Run in an Existing Dev Container](https://code.visualstudio.com/docs/devcontainers/attach-container).

+Note: Homebrew within a linux container does not support Apple Silicone natively.
+Containers that run on Apple Silicone will need to be ran using platform emulation.
+Please use the ARMv8-Dockerfile for all Apple Silicone Environments.

 Warning: Do not commit your existing repositories to any fork of this project.
 The `repos` directory is added to the `.gitignore` file for a reason.